golmakov/sketch-hyphenator/README.md

 # Sketch hyphenation plugin

 A plugin for Bohemiancoding Sketch for addind / removing hyphenation to a selected text layers.
+Currently plugin support only Russian and English texts.

 It uses [Hypher](https://github.com/bramstein/hypher) js hyphenation engine.